Please note that we have migrated to a new website. You are requested to reset your password to access your account and start ordering.

-> Deficiency of Arginine results in the inability to metabolise nitrogen compounds which then accumulate in the blood stream as ammonia which can lead to death.
+Deficiency of Arginine results in the inability to metabolize nitrogen compounds which then accumulate in the bloodstream as ammonia which can lead to death.

-> Cats also need to source Vitamin A from animal products because they cannot convert the Beta carotene from plant sources to Vit A. Vit A is essential for vision and regulation of cell membranes, as well as growth of bones and teeth.
-A vegetable based protein diet increases the zinc requirement.
+Cats also need to source Vitamin A from animal products because they cannot convert the Beta carotene from plant sources to Vit A. Vit A is essential for vision and regulation of cell membranes, as well as the growth of bones and teeth.
+A vegetable-based protein diet increases the zinc requirement.

-> So what do we feed our furry friends?
+So what do we feed our furry friends?

 Cats are the real carnivores in the equation.
 Meat, meat and more meat.
 Meat materials are highly palatable to cats and dogs.
 Animal carcasses contain a high proportion of bone and are a good source of calcium and phosphorus.
 Cats vegetables can be fed at not more than 5% of the daily food intake.
 For dogs a 40-60% veggie diet is appropriate.
 Cooked pumpkin, sweet potato, and carrots, and cooked broccoli are all well tolerated and provide the fiber and vitamins needed in the diet.
 Root vegetables are rich in starch and are poorly digested in their raw state by cats and dogs.
 Cooking gelatinizes the starch and makes it more digestible.
 Peas and beans are rich in protein and provide more energy than root vegetables.
 They are also a good source of most B vitamins.
 However, they also contain complex carbohydrates which are resistant to digestive enzymes, hence they pass undigested into the large intestine where they may be fermented by bacteria with the consequent production of flatus.
 Soya bean meal contains high-quality protein and high levels of essential amino acids.